-Regarding the literary motifs in the story of Susanna, I suggested seeing this story as a story that combines the two sub-genres of Daniel’s stories: a competition story and a conflict of identity story.
-Characterizing the story of Susanna as a competition story puts Daniel’s character at the center while viewing it as a conflict of identity story emphasizes Susanna’s character.
-Contrary to the claim that the OG version emphasizes Daniel’s place and the Theodotion version emphasizes Susanna’s place, I showed that both elements already exist in the Septuagint version, and both are developed more in the Theodotion version.
-The analogies between the story of Susanna and biblical narrative and law are more developed in the Theodotion version.
+Regarding the definition of its literary genre in the story of Susanna, I suggested categorizing Susanna as a story that combines the two sub-genres of Daniel’s stories: a court contest and a court identity conflict.
+Characterizing the story of Susanna as a court contest puts Daniel’s character at the center while viewing it as a court conflict of identity emphasizes Susanna’s character.
+Contrary to the claim that the OG version emphasizes Daniel’s character and the Theodotion version emphasizes Susanna’s character, I showed that both elements already exist in the OG version, even while both are developed more in the Theodotion version.
+The analogies between the story of Susanna and biblical narratives and laws are more developed in the Theodotion version.
 However, it seems that the trend of these analogies is not only to elevate Susanna but also to elevate Daniel.
-We saw an example of this by pointing out the link between Susanna and the law of the heifer whose neck is broken (Deuteronomy 21: 1-9).
-This analogy taught us about the meaning of the act of placing hands on the heifer’s head.
+We saw an example of this by pointing out the link between Susanna and the law of the heifer whose neck is broken (Deut.
+21: 1-9).
+This analogy taught us about the meaning of the act of placing hands on Susanna’s head.
 But beyond that, we saw that this analogy contributes to the glorification of Daniel’s character, and presents him as someone who takes responsibility and behaves in a way we would expect the elders to behave.
 This is in contrast to the corrupt and disgraceful behavior of the elders.